Austria has officially reopened its borders to for tourism on June 16, 2020.

 Prior to June 16th anyone from the EU travelling to Austria had to submit a medical certificate proving a negative covid PCR test no older than four days upon entry or be subject to a 14-day quarantine period.

-As of July 15, 2020 travellers from the following countries do not need to show a negative COVID-19 test or commit to quarantine:
+Travellers from the following countries do not need to show a negative COVID-19 test or commit to quarantine:

 - Czech Republic

 - New Zealand